chrisleewoo/LLDJ/README.md

   play with keyboard controls
   change waveforms and octaves

- To DO:
+ To Do:
-  Build sequencer
+ _Build sequencer
-  Create GUI
+ _Create GUI